chaotianyi/initiumlab.com/source/_posts/20151119-The-First-PyCon-in-Hong-Kong-PyCon-HK-2015.md

   - lang-English
 date: 2015-11-19 12:08:48
 ---

-On 7 Nov 2015 and 8 Nov 2015,  the Pythoners in Hong Kong ushered in its first PyCon (Python Conference), the largest annual gathering for their community. since Python is used a lot in Initium Lab, we also attended this festival and two of us, Pili Hu and Andy Shu, were selected to be speakers.
-Here, we note what we learned during these two days.
+On 7 Nov 2015 and 8 Nov 2015,  the Pythoners in Hong Kong ushered in its first PyCon (Python Conference), the largest annual gathering for their community.
+Python is one our most commonly used languages at Initium Lab so we definitely did not miss the chance.
+Two Initium Lab members, Pili Hu and Andy Xin, gave talks about scraping on the conference.
+Following are the quick and short notes we took away from PyConHK 2015.

 <!-- more -->

-Python and PyCon
+## Python and PyCon
-===

 For those who do not know Python, it is a programming language that let you work quickly and efficiently.
 However, PyCon is not only about Python, it is more about the open ecosystem and its supportive community.
-Therefore, this conference dedicated to provide enjoyable experience to almost everyone.
+Therefore, this conference is dedicated to provide enjoyable experience to almost everyone.

-Topics Included
+## Topics Included
-===

-Because diversity is one of PyCon's enshrined spirits, a board range of topics were covered by speakers from different fields including search engine, text mining, data science techniques, web development, financial technology, alternative language, to name a few.
-For a full list of topics being talked, please refer to the conference's official website: [http://2015.pycon.hk/schedule/](http://2015.pycon.hk/schedule/)
+Because diversity is one of PyCon's enshrined spirits, a broad range of topics were covered by speakers from different fields including search engine, text mining, data science techniques, web development, financial technology, alternative language, just to name a few.
+For a full list of topics presented on PyCon, you can refer to the conference's official website: [http://2015.pycon.hk/schedule/](http://2015.pycon.hk/schedule/)

-As attendants, we will selectively brief some of the topics in this note.
-Now, let us go through them in turn.
+Following are some of selected topics that we would like to share with the community.

-## Elasticsearch Talks and Workshop
+### Elasticsearch Talks and Workshop

 **Speaker**: Honza Král from Elastic Co.

 Elastic Co. is the one of the conference's Gold Sponsors and its speaker was very contributory by giving two talks and one workshop.